Yale-Deep-Learning-for-Alzheimers/Alzheimers-DL-Network/README.md

 ## Model Architecture

-Our prediction network combines a convolutional neural network (CNN), which compresses the MRI neuroimages by extracting learned features; and a single long short-term memory (LSTM) cell, which combines the extracted features with those of previously inputted MRI neuroimages.
+Our prediction network combines a convolutional neural network (CNN), which compresses the neuroimages by extracting learned features; and a long short-term memory (LSTM) cell, which combines the extracted features with those of previously-inputted MRI scans for each patient.
 The output of the LSTM is fed through a single fully connected layer, to translate the multidimensional LSTM output into a single probability between 0 and 1.
 This network will be trained to produce the probability that a patient will develop Alzheimer’s within the next five years, weighed against a loss function that aggregates diagnoses for individual patients over time.

 ### Forward Pass